aradi/fypp/docs/fypp.rst

 Empty lines between Fypp definitions makes the code easier to read.
-However, being outside of Fypp-directives, those empty lines will be written unaltered to the output file.
-This can be especially disturbing, if various macro definition files are included, as the resulting output would eventually contian a lot of empty lines.
+However, being outside of Fypp-directives, those empty lines will be written unaltered to the output.
+This can be especially disturbing if various macro definition files are included, as the resulting output would eventually contian a lot of empty lines.
 With the `mute` directive, the output can be suspended.
 While everything is still processed as normal, no output is written for the code